-Choose from this selection of blood pressure trackers and use them to note the date, time, blood pressure results, your heart rate, and any additional notes.
+Choose from this selection of blood pressure trackers and use them to log the date, time, blood pressure results, your heart rate, and any additional notes.

-These blood pressure trackers are a great way of storing your results which you can also pass on to your doctor for them to see.
+These printable blood pressure logs are a great way of storing your results which you can also pass on to your doctor for them to see.